Kaneisha Grayson is a Harvard Graduate with both an MBA and MPA.

 Right away, Kaneisha saw instant results with waiting lists of 30 to 40 people to sign up for a call.
-(And potential clients are still responding to the email list she sent out weeks before.)
+(And potential clients are still responding to the email she sent out weeks before.)

-Thing is, Kaneisha didn’t get incredible results right away.
+The thing is, Kaneisha didn’t get incredible results right away.

-During her first four weeks, she struggled with getting conversions on her sales call.
-Her calendar was fully booked with people eager to hear more about what she had to offer, but when it came to pulling the trigger, she was getting the typical -
+During her first four weeks, she struggled with getting conversions on her sales calls.
+Her calendar was fully booked with people eager to hear more about what she had to offer, but when it came to pulling the trigger, she was getting the typical –

 “Sounds great, but let me think about it.”